Exclusive trauma treatment center

 At Paracelsus Recovery, our trauma treatment programs are comprehensive and exclusive.
 We use a multidisciplinary and integrative treatment method to address all underlying symptoms and any co-occurring mental health conditions.
 We only have one client at a time so that our team can provide absolute confidentiality and care.

 Our outpatient and inpatient treatments for trauma are centered on three pillars.

-We incorporate psychotherapeutic techniques such as trauma-focused cognitive behavioural therapy (CBT) and eye movement desensitisation and reprocessing (EMDR).
+We incorporate psychotherapeutic techniques such as trauma-focused cognitive-behavioral therapy (CBT) and eye movement desensitization and reprocessing (EMDR).
 These evidence-based techniques are designed to help you process the difficult emotions associated with the traumatic event.
-We will also provide you with a live-in therapist who will stay in a self-contained section of your chosen residence and be available for emotional support 24 hours a day, seven days a week.
+We will also provide you with a live-in therapist who will stay in a self-contained section of your chosen residence and be available for emotional support 24 hours a day, 7 days a week.

 The mind-body relationship

 Psychological trauma often lives in the body.
-At Paracelsus Recovery, we will help you process these physical symptoms of trauma by incorporating relaxation therapies such as massage and yoga and holistic therapies such as acupuncture or bio-resonance therapy into your treatment programme.
+At Paracelsus Recovery, we will help you process these physical symptoms of trauma by incorporating relaxation therapies such as massage and yoga and holistic therapies such as acupuncture or bioresonance therapy into your treatment program.

-We can provide treatment for trauma in our residential treatment centre in Zurich and in London.
+We can provide treatment for trauma in our residential treatment center in Zurich and in London.

 - Severe panic or anxiety.

-- Dissociation or a feeling of being disconnected from one’s self and surroundings.
+- Dissociation or a feeling of being disconnected from oneself and surroundings.